-To ensure that the outcomes of the consultations could be comparable and have results that were consistent with one another, a single methodology was designed to apply to each of the regional- and national-level sessions.
-This methodology was developed to guarantee that both all voices would be heard within a given consultation yet at the same time a prioritization of issues would materialize, therefore providing quality feedback to inform the discussions on a second draft of the Valuing Water Initiative Preamble and Principles.
+To ensure that the outcomes of the consultations would be comparable and consistent, a single methodology was designed to apply to each of the regional- and national-level sessions.
+This methodology was developed to ensure that all voices would be heard within a given consultation, while at the same time allowing a prioritization of issues to materialize, therefore providing quality feedback to inform the discussions on a second draft of the Valuing Water Initiative Preamble and Principles.

-The basic framework that took place in the consultations included three interactive sessions.
-These varied slightly based on regional and national contexts.
+The basic framework of each consultation included three interactive sessions, which varied slightly based on regional and national contexts.
 The first session involved examining the Valuing Water Initiative itself and what key messages the participants wanted to convey to the High Level Panel on Water.
-Whether valuing water itself is a useful exercise and what would such an initiative provide to better manage water resources.
+This session also explored whether valuing water itself is a useful exercise, and what such an initiative could provide to better manage water resources.

-The second session explored the content of the Valuing Water Initiative Preamble and Principles themselves.
-What were elements or aspects missing from the documents and what potentially should be taken away or modified.
+The second session explored the content of the Valuing Water Initiative Preamble and Principles themselves, and identified elements or aspects missing from the documents as well as what potentially should be taken away or modified.

-The third session looked at what actions could be taken by the organizations and/or sectors of the participants in the consultations to operationalize the Valuing Water Principles.
+The third session looked at what actions could be taken by the participating organizations and/or sectors to operationalize the Valuing Water Principles.

 The session methodology was applied similarly throughout the consultations.
-Participants were seated at tables of 6-10 participants.
+Participants were seated at tables of 6-10.
 Each participant was first asked to individually write down one key message/suggestion for the session they were involved in.
 They were then invited to discuss these messages/suggestions at their table and choose one main message from the table.
-The consultation facilitator would then request each table for one main message to be shared with the larger group.
-After each table shared, the floor was opened by the consultation facilitator to allow other messages that were discussed at the tables to be voiced.
+The consultation facilitator would then request each table to share one main message with the larger group.
+After each table shared, the consultation facilitator opened the floor to allow other messages discussed at the tables to be voiced.
 These messages were written down on flipcharts in the room.
-To complete the session, each participant was allowed to rank the top three messages they thought most important in the given session through the utilization of stickers placed next to the messages on the flipcharts.
-All messages were preserved (and communicated in the consultation reports), but a cumulative ranking of the messages indicated the strongest collective beliefs of the group.
+To complete the session, each participant was asked to rank the top three messages they thought most important in the given session through the utilization of stickers placed next to the messages on the flipcharts.
+All messages were preserved (and communicated in the consultation reports), but a cumulative ranking of the messages indicated the strongest collective positions of the group.